 DCInternships.
-Internships in a variety of areas, suitable to both History and GPS majors.
+Internships in a variety of areas, suitable to both history and international development majors.

 Tennessee General Assembly Legislative Internship Program.
 This program gives students an opportunity to spend a semester in Nashville working with the Tennessee General Assembly.

 Bridge Refugee Services.
-This program is more likely to find interest among GPS majors, but history and political studies students may also find this organization of interest.
+This program is more likely to find interest among international development majors, but history and political studies students may also find this organization of interest.

 Global Action Initiatives Alliance.
 While this is a worldwide organization, there is also an office in Chattanooga.

-Chattanooga Room at the Inn.
+Chattanooga Room in the Inn.
 This is a non-profit that works with homeless women and homeless women with children.

 The National Museum of American History.
-This internship is in Washington D.C. and there are several available.
+This internship is in Washington D.C., and there are several available.
 These include the areas of museum management, curatorial projects, archival science, exhibition design, and public history programs.
-There are also specific internship opportunities here for women and Latinos.
+There are also specific internship opportunities here for women and Latinxs.

 The Hermitage.
 This is President Andrew Jackson's home in Nashville.
 Several internships are available.